PurePoint Financial Bank Review

 PurePoint Financial offers the following features to allow customers to bank without the need for a physical branch.

-- Online banking: All banking can be done online, including opening and closing an account, the checking of account balances, and transfers of money between internal and external accounts.
+- Online banking: All banking can be done online, including opening and closing an account, checking account balances, and transferring money between internal and external accounts.

-- Mobile website: Offers most of the same functionality as the desktop site, along with mobile check deposit.
-Works on most smartphones and tablets.
+- Mobile website: It offers most of the same functionality as the desktop site, along with mobile check deposit, and works on most smartphones and tablets.

-PurePoint does not currently have a dedicated mobile app.
+However, PurePoint does not have a dedicated mobile app.